Ghelder/holbertonschool-low_level_programming/more_functions_nested_loops/README.md

 ## Verify a digit from zero to nine.
 ## Multiplies two integers.
 ## Prints the numbers from zero to nine with a line break at the end.
+## Print the numbers zero through nine, minus two and four.